Bone Spurs in Hip

 This type of scan produces very detailed images of your body’s soft tissues and bones.
 Along with diagnosing bone spurs in hip and other joints, MRI can also show cartilage, muscle and tendon damage in great detail.

 Bone spurs don’t require treatment unless they are causing symptoms.
-There are several things that you can do to relieve hip bone spur pain and stiffness, including:
+If hip spurs are interfering with your ability to live an active lifestyle, there are several things that you can do to relieve hip bone spur pain and stiffness and treat osteoarthritis, which may be the underlying cause.

 This minimizes the load placed on your hip and other joints, which can relieve pain and help to lessen future damage on the joints.
 If you are overweight, losing just a few pounds can result in significant improvement of pain.